ArteryTek/AT32F435_437_Firmware_Library/project/at_surf_f437/examples/can/readme.txt

   **************************************************************************
   */

-  this demo shows how to use can api based on the at-surf-f437 board. for more detail£¬please refer to AN0049_AT_SURF_F437_Board_Application_Note.
+  this demo shows how to use can api based on the at-surf board. for more detail£¬please refer to AN0049 application note.